1337Shameless/cs/README.md

-# Now @ 2: How to Design Data/HtDF with Interval
+# Now @ 3a: How to Design Worlds/Interactive Programs